polazarus/ocamlyices/README.markdown

         wget -q -O- http://git.io/sWxMmg | sh -s <yices-XYZ.tar.gz> /opt /opt/lib64

-**N.B.:** On Linux x86_64 (and possibly other 64 bit platform), only “Yices with GMP dynamically linked” is supported at the moment.
-Indeed, `libyices.a` (provided in “Yices with GMP statically linked”) is not compiled with the `-fPIC` flag and cannot be compiled with OCamlyices.
+**N.B.:** On Linux x86_64 (and possibly other 64-bit platform), “Yices with GMP dynamically linked” is strongly prefered at the moment.
+Indeed, `libyices.a` (provided in “Yices with GMP statically linked”) is not compiled with the `-fPIC` flag and cannot be compiled in a shared library (used for bytecode compilation).
+A possible but *inadvisable* workaround is to use the custom compilation mode (see configure options).

 Easy install (with Opam)